 An Organization of Concerned Brown and Coleman County Landowners and Residents

-This project is proposed to be constructed in the southwestern portions of Brown county and the southeastern portions of Coleman county.
-It will encompass large portions of Brookesmith, Bangs and Santa Anna School districts.
+The wind project, indicated by the red border, is proposed to be constructed in the southwestern portions of Brown county and the southeastern portions of Coleman county.
+It is to encompass large portions of Brookesmith, Bangs and Santa Anna School districts.
+The solar project, indicated by the yellow border, is planned for the area in the immediate vicinity of the Oncor Electrical Substation in Brown County.
 Click on the map to the right to enlarge.

 We are residents, landowners, business owners and officials who have sought out independent information on wind energy and the potential impact on our community.
 We have come together with the firm belief that the proposed wind project for Brown and Coleman counties will negatively impact property values, property taxes, marketability of our area, economic growth, jobs, and our way of life.
 We are not activists; we are the people who live here, work here or escape the cities for the peace and beauty of our great counties.
 Our funding comes from donations of our generous neighbors who are strongly opposed to this project.

 The wind energy companies have a sales pitch.
 We intend to ensure landowners hear the facts that the wind industry does not want them to hear.
 Wind energy is not good for our counties, our state, or our communities.

 The wind companies do not want landowners talking; however,

 we want to make sure landowners are communicating about this issue and getting the facts and information that they need.
 They should know that their neighbors are also opposed to this wind project.
 Wind companies often try to use this lack of discussion between neighbors to their advantage.

 Wind companies like to do things quietly.
 We want to bring as much exposure to this project as possible.
 We will hold public meetings, send letters, do interviews, and build websites to put a spotlight on this issue.

 Click here to find the facts about wind that the wind industry does not want you to know.